lamkyk/agentkyle-secure-backend/README.md

 ### What this is
 An always-on AI that can answer any question about my professional experience — accurately, professionally, and in full third-person voice.

+What it doesn't tell:
+It's my first coding project; took hundreds of hours, dozens of failed versions, countless redeploys, and way too many late-night debugging sessions.
+Rebuilt from scratch at least 4 times.
+I’ve broken production at 2 a.m., watched the bot say “I’m Kyle” 47 different ways, fought Render cold starts, wrestled with LLM rate limits, rewritten the context-carryover logic 9 times, and redeployed more than 120 times.
+These lines of code you see is the survivor of trial, error, rage-quits, and “why won’t this just work” moments.

 It handles:
 - Behavioral / STAR questions with proper structure
 - Deep dives into autonomous systems validation, perception testing, escalations, and large-scale data programs